History of Taxation in US: Baby Boom years through Ronald Reagan

 In 1964 the top tax bracket dropped to 77% (still very high by today’s standards) and the bottom tax bracket went down to 16%.
 They dropped again to 70% and 14% respectively in 1965, where they remained until the Reagan administration during the 1980’s.
 So for more than 15 years they remained pretty constant at 70% for highest income taxpayers and 14% for the lowest income taxpayers.

-In 1982, the highest bracket dropped to 50% and the lowest bracket dropped to 12%.
-Note, starting in 1977 there was a 0% bracket, which basically was a way of preventing lower income earners from being subject to tax.
+Note: starting in 1977 there was actually a 0% bracket, which basically was a way of preventing lower income earners from being subject to tax.
 Basically, the $3,400 of what would otherwise be taxable income became non-taxable.
 I did not include it because you are not paying tax in the 0% bracket.

 In 1987, the top rate was lowered to 38.5% and the lowest rate was 11%.
 Another significant thing that happened in that year is that the number of brackets was reduced to five.
 This may not sound significant now, but there were 15 tax brackets in 1986 and many more than that during much of our history.
 For instance, in 1977 there were over 30 different tax brackets for people filing head of household.